 Schools fall short on values, virtues

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday March 10, 1998
+by Phil Burgess, Unabridged from the Rocky Mountain News, March 10, 1998

 Society’s most important task is education.
 It is through education that we transmit to our children the knowledge and skills they need to function effectively in a modern economy, and the values and virtues they require to fulfill the responsibilities of family and citizenship in a free society.
 That’s why all that separates civilization from anarchy is a single generation.

 I was thinking about the importance of education this past weekend as I was perusing exerpts from an oldMcGuffey’s Reader.
 To many, William Holmes McGuffey (1800-1873) is still considered the “nation’s schoolmaster.”
 He was a college professor (at Ohio’s Miami University and the University of Virginia), a college president (Ohio University), and an association leader (founding the nation’s first teachers association).
 But most important, in 1836 McGuffey published the first edition of McGuffey’s Reader, one of the most widely used (more than 125 million copies sold) and influential textbooks of its time.

 Looking through the selections, I came across the following, a passage from aMcGuffey Reader for third-graders, published in 1857: